NomicFoundation/hardhat/docs/guides/ganache-tests.md

 You don't need to do anything special to use Ganache if you don't want to.

-Just start Ganache and run Hardhat with
+Just start Ganache and then run Hardhat with

 ```
 npx hardhat --network localhost test